-When updating the firmware, MCU-Link must be powered up in ISP mode.
-Follow these steps to configure MCU-Link in ISP mode and update MCU-Link firmware.
+Before updating the firmware, MCU-Link must be powered up in ISP mode.
+Follow the below steps to configure MCU-Link in ISP mode and update MCU-Link firmware.

 - 1. Disconnect the board from the host computer, short jumper JP24, and reconnect the board.
 The red MCU-Link status D10 LED lights up and stays on.
 For the D10 LED details, see Section 3.11. - 2.
-Navigate to the MCU-LINK_installer_Vx_xxx directory, where Vx_xxx indicates the version number, for example, V3.108.
+Navigate to the MCU-LINK_installer_Vx_xxx directory, where Vx_xxx indicates the version number, for example, V3.108. - 3.
+Follow the instructions in the readme.txt to find and run the firmware update utilities for CMSIS-DAP or J-Link versions. - 4.
+Disconnect the board from the host computer, open jumper JP24, and reconnect the board.
+The board enumerates on the host computer as a WinUSB or HID device (depending on the firmware version).